Lismore Surrounds

 While Lismore Surrounds retains a healthy unemployment rate of 3.5%, recent employment declines have impacted its national performance ranking

-Public administration & safety shows lower representation, at 4.2% versus the regional average of 7.5%.
-Labour force decreased by 2.4% over a year, with employment down 1.8%, reducing unemployment rate by 0.6 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with state unemployment rate at 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lismore Surrounds' employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, public administration & safety shows lower representation at 4.2% compared to the regional average of 7.5%.
+An analysis of SALM and ABS data for a 12-month period reveals that Lismore Surrounds' labour force decreased by 2.4%, while employment declined by 1.8%, leading to a fall in unemployment rate by 0.6 percentage points.
+This contrasts with Rest of NSW, where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lismore Surrounds' employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment